-Abraham became the father of Israel and his legacy led to the lineage of Jesus.
-Today, the Jewish people are his Christians to know descendants.
-But those are not his only descendants!
+Abraham became the father of Israel.
+Today, the Jewish people are his descendants.
+But those are not his only Christians to know descendants!
 In Matthew chapter 1, the first book in the New Testament, which Jews call the Christian Bible, Matthew begins his story about Jesus by tracing Jesus' family tree: "This is the genealogy of Jesus the Messiah the son of David, the son of Abraham: Abraham was the father of Isaac, Isaac the father of Jacob, Jacob the father of Judah and his brothers..."
 (Matthew 1:1-2).